g2384/Life-In-The-UK/Facts.md

 |working with animals|the People’s Dispensary for Sick Animals (PDSA)|

 - Volunteers are needed to help with their activities and to raise money.
 The charities often advertise in local newspapers, and most have websites that include information about their opportunities.
 You can also get information about volunteering for different organisations from https://do-it.org.
 - There are many opportunities for younger people to volunteer and receive accreditation which will help them to develop their skills.
-These include the National Citizen Service programme, which gives 16- and 17-year-olds the opportunity to enjoy outdoor activities, develop their skills and take part in a community project.
-You can find out more about these opportunities as follows:
+- National Citizen Service programme, which gives 16- and 17-year-olds the opportunity to:
+  - enjoy outdoor activities
+  - develop their skills
+  - take part in a community project
+- You can find out more about these opportunities as follows:
   - National Citizen Service: at wearencs.com
   - England: at www.vinspired.com
   - Wales: at volunteering-wales.net/vk/volunteers/index.htm